-Leon Scott Baxter is the author of the newly released parenting book, (amazon affiliate link) Secrets of Safety-Net Parenting: Raising Happy and Successful Children – The Common Denominator, and the founder of the website SafetyNetters.com.
+Leon Scott Baxter is the author of the newly released parenting book, Secrets of Safety-Net Parenting: Raising Happy and Successful Children – The Common Denominator, (affiliate link).
 As a teacher and parent of two children he has a lot of experience with kids.
 That is why I am happy to have him share a guest post today that really speaks to the journey of growing up for both the child and the adult.

-Growing Up Is A Journey For Children And Parents
+The Growing Up Journey For Children And Parents

 by Leon Scott Baxter

 Riley is seventeen years old, the oldest of our two daughters.
 She’s a good kid, does well in school, is respectful to adults, and, as far as I know, doesn’t smoke or do drugs.
 But, she’s still a teen, a senior in high school, no less.
 Therefore, she thinks she’s all grown up already.
 She’s got her own car.
 She tries to hide her eye-rolls when reminded to do her household chores.
 And, if she’s not out with her friends, she’s in her room, watching YouTube videos, FaceTiming friends or sleeping.

 She’s got this attitude like she no longer needs us, me and her mom.
 It’s as if she’s got this whole “life thing” all figured out and we’re just an inconvenience; at best, we’re the providers of her food and the roof she sleeps under.
 But, she feels she’s outgrown us and, although she loves us, seems to be counting the days until her high school graduation party and her true independence.

 It wasn’t always like this.
 I remember eleven years ago getting a call at work from Riley’s school nurse.
 She’d fallen from the monkey bars, and they thought she may have had broken her wrist.
 She needed me.